hmartins15/EIS/README.md

 # EIS
-Work developed during the course on electronics and telecommunications engineering.
+Work developed during the course on electronics and telecommunications engineering (Universidade de Aveiro).
 This one, was done in the class of Electronic Instrumentation Systems in the 4th year (2018/2019).

 * /*Examples*/
 In the folder MicrocontrollerExemple-master there is the code which served, as a example, to develop the functions of the LCD.
 Thanks to the developer, it was a big help.
 Link: https://github.com/andrade824/Microcontroller-Example-Code